Queer Duck: The Movie: Plot

-After turning gay by Barbra Streisand, he loses the love of his life; Openly Gator, who states that he's in a relationship with Liza Minnelli thinking that the Liza he got was just an imitator but it turns out to be the real one, but gains respect and independence of homosexuals.
-The reverend was arrested for kidnapping and intoxicating clients after Queer Duck returned to him as a gay man again in which he threatened him in response.
-Lola gave all of her fortune to Queer Duck when she died and so, he used it by buying the gay bashing theme park Happyland, giving Bi-Polar Bear a baseball stadium since as a child, he always gets picked last ("Baseball is Gay"), and gave Oscar Wildcat his own antique variety show.
+After Queer Duck turnings back to being gay by Barbra Streisand, he loses his partner Openly Gator, who states that he's in a relationship with Liza Minnelli.
+Vandergelding was arrested for kidnapping and intoxicating clients after Queer Duck returned to him as a gay man again in which he threatened him in response.
+After Buzzard died, Queer Duck was given all of her fortune, which he uses to buy the Happyland theme park, giving Bi-Polar Bear a baseball stadium since as a child, he always gets picked last ("Baseball is Gay"), and gave Oscar Wildcat his own antique variety show.
 Oscar reunites with Regina as she tries to pawn off her earring.
 Regina has become Rex again and gave up his drag life, being a customer of Reverend Vandergelding.
 Oscar, realizing that he can stay a homosexual and get the love of his life, shows him her earring he snatched.
-Since they now recognise each other from when they were young, they no longer have to worry since there both gay and they save sex on national TV.
-Vandergelding is so irritated with so much references of homosexuality from Oscar's live sex routine to the announcement of the world's first gay theme park, that he escapes prison, kidnaps Queer Duck and vows to pour his big pot of elixir all over Fairy Land (formerly Happyland) to turn all gay people into heterosexuals, but Openly Gator, after hearing that Queer Duck is in trouble when he was assigned as a captain of a ride in the park by his agent, comes to the rescue and stops the Reverend and kicks him out where he is splashed with his own elixir and pink hair is stuck on him, in which a gay bull charges him and kisses him, thinking he was another bull.
+Since they now recognize each other from when they were young, they no longer have to worry since there both gay.
+Vandergelding becomes irritated all of the homosexuality from Oscar's live sex routine to the announcement of the world's first gay theme park.
+This results in him escaping prison and kidnapping Queer Duck, who vows to pour his big pot of elixir all over Fairy Land (formerly Happyland) to turn all gay people into heterosexuals.

-Openly Gator and Queer Duck kiss and make up, which Queer Duck states that he's gay to stay, which they end the movie with their last hit number "I'm Glad I'm Gay".
+Openly Gator, after hearing that Queer Duck is in trouble when he was assigned as a captain of a ride in the park by his agent, comes to the rescue and stops Vandergelding and kicks him out where he is splashed with his own elixir and pink hair is stuck on him, in which a gay bull charges him and kisses him, thinking he was another bull.
+Openly Gator and Queer Duck kiss and make up, which Queer Duck states that he's gay to stay, which they end the movie with their last hit number ("I'm Glad I'm Gay"), including one scene that parodies the album cover for Sgt.
+Pepper's Lonely Hearts Club Band.